NordicMuseum/Make-A-Pledge/README.md

 During 2018 & 2019, the code will be adapted for an upcoming exhibition on life in the Arctic region at the Nordic Museum in Stockholm, Sweden.

+Image from Jamal is Copyright © Dmitry Arzyutov.

 <br/>

 # <a name="voting"></a>Voting Application